Skip to content

 Wee

 “Wee” is a word used commonly in Northern Ireland.
-“Wee” means little or small and is often put in front of an object.
-For example, “I live beside the wee shop around the corner”.
-Not only is it used to described objects but also as a term of endearment such as “my wee love”.
+It means petite and is often preceded by an object.
+For example, “I live beside the wee shop around the corner.”
+Wee is also used to describe objects and as a term of endearment, such as “my wee love.”

 Whist

-This word is often used to ask people to be quite or to shut up.
-For example, “Will ye be whist?” or simply “Whist will ya?”
+This word is often used to ask people to be quiet or to shut up.
+For example, “Will ye be whist?” or “Whist will ya?”

 Aye

-This word means yes and you will mostly hear it in Northern Ireland.
-For example, “Aye I am around tonight.”
+This word means yes; you will hear it mainly in Northern Ireland.
+For example, “Aye, I am around tonight.”

 Ack/Ach

-This is a word that is often put at the start of sentences.
-For example, “Ack go on then I’ll have one more” or “Ack no I don’t want to go there”.
+This is a word that is often used at the start of sentences.
+For example, “Ack, go on, then I’ll have one more”, or “Ack, no, I don’t want to go there.”

 Irish Slang words for people